A Comprehensive Monitoring System

 The genesis of the Alberta Biodiversity Monitoring Institute (ABMI) as we know it today, arose out of a compelling need to monitor and understand how Alberta's rapidly changing landscapes affect our wildlife and habitats.

 The program needed to be built from the ground up.
 It would require rigorous science, dedicated partners and a passionate team.
-Luckily, that is exactly what we have nurtured at the ABMI.
+That is exactly what we have nurtured at the ABMI.

 The Development of the ABMI